AriFordsham/GHCWiki/commentary/packages/concepts.md

 <table><tr><th>(Installed) (Fully) Indefinite Unit ID</th>
 <td>
 Installed package ID and unit name, which identifies the (transitive) source code of an indefinite unit, Cabal flags, build flags, etc. For non-Backpack units, the unit name is omitted.
-Equivalently, an indefinite unit ID is a unit key such that for each hole mapping for A is to HOLE:A.
+Equivalently, an indefinite unit ID is a unit key such that for each hole mapping for A is to HOLE:A, e.g. `p(A -> HOLE:A, B -> HOLE:B)`.
 </td></tr></table>

 <table><tr><th>Unit Key (previously named Package Key)</th>